daverodger/oh-hai/README.md

 Bookmarks are saved into `./data/bookmarks.json` for manual editing.

 If you need to move the app directory, run `./install` again after moving.

+## Todo

+---
+- Additional shell support (currently bash only)
+- Any testing at all would be an improvement